wtsi-npg/npg_langqc/alembic/README.md

 ## Making sure the ORM model has not diverged from the DB schema

 As of alembic 1.9, we gain the `alembic check` command, that generates errors if the server and ORM model are different.
 If there are changes, `alembic revision --autogenerate` can create a revision to alter the DB schema to match the ORM model.
 This may not be precisely what you want it to do!

+CAVEAT: alembic does not do a good job of handling indexes created by hand in a previous migration.
+It will try to drop and recreate them with different names.
+It will also lose any properties that alembic is not able to detect.
+This situation may be improved with updates for sqlalchemy 2.0 in the future.